KaungKhantKyaw1997/nihongo-quest/README.md

 - Choose from **Hiragana**, **Katakana**, or **Kanji** characters.
 - Select the difficulty: **Basic** or **Advanced**.
+- Toggle between Japanese and English modes using the switch toggle feature.
 - See a new random character with answer choices.
 - Get instant feedback if your answer is right or wrong.
 - Refresh the quiz to get a new character and try again.